Jurassic Park (film score): Composition

 Williams began writing the Jurassic Park score at the end of February 1993, and it was conducted a month later; because Williams sustained a back injury during the scoring sessions, several cues were conducted by Artie Kane (Kane is uncredited in the film, but receives special thanks in the 1993 soundtrack album's credits and is listed as a conductor in the La-La Land Records set).
-John Neufeld and Alexander Courage orchestrated the score.
+The score was orchestrated by Alexander Courage, John Neufeld, Conrad Pope, Aimee Vereecke and Dennis Dreith.
 The composition process was done in Skywalker Ranch concurrently with the sound editing process, leading Williams to get inspiration from Gary Rydstrom's work with dinosaur noises.
 Williams described it as, "a rugged, noisy effort—a massive job of symphonic cartooning".
 He also said that, while trying to, "match the rhythmic gyrations of the dinosaurs", he ended up creating, "these kind of funny ballets".
 As with another Spielberg film he scored, Close Encounters of the Third Kind, Williams felt he needed to write, "pieces that would convey a sense of 'awe' and fascination", given that the movie dealt with the, "overwhelming happiness and excitement", that would emerge from seeing live dinosaurs.
 In turn, more suspenseful scenes, such as the Tyrannosaurus rex attack, earned frightening themes.
 For the first time, Spielberg was unable to attend the recording sessions for one of his own movies, as he was in Poland filming Schindler's List.
 Instead, Williams gave Spielberg demo tapes with piano versions of the main themes prior to his travel, and the director would listen to them daily on the way to the sets.

 The score uses a large orchestra that often includes a variety of percussion, two harps, baritone horns, and choir.
 Some passages also call for unusual woodwinds, such as shakuhachi and E♭ piccolo oboe.
 Furthermore, Williams included synthesizers in much of the score.
 Some cues, such as "Dennis Steals the Embryos", feature them prominently, but many of the synth passages are mixed much more quietly, often doubling the woodwinds or helping flesh out the lower harmonies.
 Several prominent celeste solos (such as in "Remembering Petticoat Lane") are also performed on synthesizers.